DarkDesire/data-engineering-gcp/practice-exam/data-engineer-2.md

 D. App Engine, IoT Core

 ---
+**Not A.** This is not correct because IoT Core does not publish to other services and it doesn't store data.
 **Not B.** This is not correct because Pub/Sub does not do device management.

 ---